What could be wrong with requiring measurable outcomes?

 Ah, the lure of measurement!
 Yes, it’s important.
 From a scientific perspective, better understanding of the world we live in requires doing experiments that involve quantifying properties in a statistically meaningful and repeatable way.
 Science has no opinion about ghosts, life after death, and astrology, for example, because we can’t reliably measure associated attributes.

-Once the power of scientific thinking became widely evident at the start of the twentieth century, it was inevitable that it would be applied to management.
+The power of scientific thinking became widely evident at the start of the twentieth century.
+It was probably inevitable that it would be applied to management.
 The result was the concept of scientific management, developed by Frederick Winslow Taylor.
 Even though Taylorism is no longer a dominant management paradigm, its Victorian influence on how we view working with others still persists to this day.

 I’m a proponent of the scientific method, but it has limitations because we can’t measure much of what’s important to us.
 (Actually it’s worse than that—often we aren’t even aware of what’s important.)
 Here’s Peter Block on how preoccupation with measurement prevents meaningful change: